-Anna Harpin joined the University of Warwick in January 2015 as Associate Professor of Theatre.
-She completed her PhD at the University of Cambridge in 2009 and then took up a lectureship at the University of Exeter in 2010.
-Her research explores post-war British, Irish, and North American theatre, film, and graphic fiction.
-She is particularly concerned with the cultural representation of madness, trauma, and pain.
+anna joined the University of Warwick in January 2015 as Associate Professor of Theatre.
+She completed her PhD at the University of Cambridge and then took up a lectureship at the University of Exeter before joining Warwick.
+Her research explores the relationships between medicine, culture, and politics.
+She is particularly concerned with the politics of mental distress, trauma, alternate states, and pain.
+Her work focusses on literature and visual culture.
 Her research has been supported by the AHRC and she has published in number of journals including Contemporary Theatre Review, Women & Performance: A Journal of Feminist Theory and Performance Research.
-Her recent publications include her monograph Madness, Art, and Society: Beyond Illness, ‘Broadmoor Performed: A Theatrical Hospital’ in The Edinburgh Companion to the Critical Medical Humanities, Performance and Participation: Practices, Audiences, Politics with Helen Nicholson (RHUL), and Performance, Madness, Psychiatry: Isolated Acts with Juliet Foster Cambridge).
-She has just completed a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema and an article about gender and pathology for a special issue of CTR on Katie Mitchell.
-Her second monograph is in development and is a study of the critical and creative politics of tenderness.
-Anna is also one of the editors of the Routledge journal Studies in Theatre and Performance and, along with Rachel Clements, Philip Hager and Gareth White, convened the ‘Performance, Identity, Community’ working group at TaPRA (2014-2017).
-She was recently been shortlisted for the inaugural AHRC/Wellcome Trust Health Humanities Medal and The David Bradby Award for outstanding theatre research.
+Her publications include her monograph Madness, Art, and Society: Beyond Illness, ‘Broadmoor Performed: A Theatrical Hospital’ in The Edinburgh Companion to the Critical Medical Humanities, Performance and Participation: Practices, Audiences, Politics with Helen Nicholson (RHUL), and Performance, Madness, Psychiatry: Isolated Acts with Juliet Foster Cambridge).
+She has recently completed a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema and an article about gender and pathology for a special issue of CTR on Katie Mitchell.
+She is currently writing her second monograph, Life Support: Care in Times of Crisis.
+Alongside this she is completing an article on the politics of loneliness for the journal New Formations and editing a new book called Madness in Literature and Visual Culture: Critical Interventions. anna was also one of the editors of the Routledge journal Studies in Theatre and Performance and, along with Rachel Clements, Philip Hager and Gareth White, convened the ‘Performance, Identity, Community’ working group at TaPRA.
+Her work has been shortlisted for the inaugural AHRC/Wellcome Trust Health Humanities Medal and The David Bradby Award for outstanding theatre research.

-Alongside her academic work Anna is the co-artistic director of her theatre company, Idiot Child, with whom she works as a writer and director.
+Alongside her academic work anna is the co-artistic director of her theatre company, Idiot Child, with whom she works as a writer and director.
 In addition to this Anna works as a freelance director.
 Idiot Child recently completed a national tour of their work What if the plane falls out of the sky?
-The company is developing a new piece that will tour in 2019. www.idiotchild.com
+The company is developing a new piece about death called Funeral Party (for one). www.idiotchild.com

 - BA (Hons) English Literature (Newcastle)